sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 You can view and delete authentication providers using sensuctl.
 To set up LDAP authentication for Sensu, see the section on [configuring LDAP authentication](#configuring-ldap-authentication).

-**ENTERPRISE ONLY**: Authentication providers in Sensu Go require a Sensu Enterprise license.
-To activate your Sensu Enterprise license, see the [getting started guide][6].
+**ENTERPRISE ONLY**: Authentication providers in Sensu Go require an enterprise license.
+To activate your enterprise license, see the [getting started guide][6].

 To view active authentication providers: